elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 </select>

 --

+### Something happened

+In a workflow, usually something happens and then your object's status is updated to reflect that something happened.

+--

+As our software becomes aware of these events, we can adapt, flex, or reorient.

+--

+Instead of putting the form in the trash, we can reconsider it.

+--

+Instead of reviewing the pile of HOLD forms and manually checking the student's record, we can register the event that a hold is lifted.

+--

+That Hold Removed event can trigger the request to be reviewed by an administrator.

+--

+## Definition Event Sourcing

+The fundamental idea of Event Sourcing is that of ensuring **every change to the state** of an application **is captured in an event object**, and that these event objects are themselves stored in the sequence they were applied for the same lifetime as the application state itself.

+- Martin Fowler

+--

+## What's important about Events

+- Events
+- Details of the Event (attributes)
+- Order/Sequence

+--

 ###Event Sourcing

-ensures that every change to the state of an application is captured in an event object, and that these event objects are themselves stored in the sequence they were applied for the same lifetime as the application state itself.
+- Ensures that every change in the process is captured in an event object

+- Event objects are stored in the sequence they were applied

 --

+###Events

-Events are usually named as past-tense verbs
+- Events are usually named as past-tense verbs

-Should store values, never an aggregate root or model/collection/object
+- Should store values, never an aggregate root or model/collection/object

 --